 A permit is a license that allows work to be performed on your house or building.
 The Union County Building Department’s role in issuing the permit is to review construction documents to make sure the proposed work conforms to the building codes adopted by the State of Ohio.
 Union County issues a “plan approval” after these requirements have been met.
 A permit is issued to the owner or the owner’s agent, such as the architect, contractor, subcontractor or other person responsible for the work being completed.
 The permit is permission to start construction.

-Permits that do not require drawings are typically issued immediately.
 Permits which require construction drawings to be submitted are required by state law to be reviewed within 30 days.
-We attempt to review residential plans within 5-7 days and commercial plans within 21 days.
+Permits that do not require drawings are issued typically within one week.

-You will be contacted by phone or email as soon as your plan review has been completed.
-For any other permitting questions, please call 937-645-3018 during the regular office hours which are from 7:30am-4:30pm M-F.
+You will be contacted by email when your plan review has been completed.

-Residential: Application fees are due when permit applications and plans are submitted to our office.
-The balance of the permit fees as outlined in the fee schedule are due when the permit is issued.
+Residential: Application and plan review fees are due upon submittal to our office.
+The balance of the permit fees (as outlined in the fee schedule) are due when the permit is issued.

 Commercial: Plan review fees are due when permit applications and plans are submitted to our office.
 Sprinkler and fire alarm plan review fees are collected when the shop drawings are submitted.
 The balance of the permit fees as outlined in the fee schedule are due when the permit is issued.
 Building permits are based on square footage (as are electrical and HVAC) so the costs fluctuate depending upon the size of the project.
 Plumbing fees are calculated by fixture.
 Commercial plumbing permit fees are separate and in addition to building permit fees.
 Please look at the Fees section for further information.

-You may pay by cash, check or credit card (Visa, MasterCard or Discover).
-An additional 3% bank fee is assessed if a credit card is used.
+You may pay by cash, check, e-check, or credit card (Visa, MasterCard, Amex, or Discover).
+An additional bank processing fee is assessed if a credit card or e-check is used.

 Construction work may start after the permit is issued and all fees are paid.
 Work started or performed without a permit is subject to a Stop Work Order and penalty fees of double the permit cost.

 No!
-Only work that does not require a permit or emergency repairs may proceed.
-If construction begins prior to a permit being issued, all permit fees associated with the project will be doubled.
-A Stop Work Order, Notice of Violation and Adjudication Order requiring removal of the work may also be issued.
+Only work not requiring a permit or emergency repairs may proceed.
+If construction begins prior to a permit being issued, additional permit fees may be assessed along with a stop work order and Adjudication Order requiring removal of all work.